 So, that’s how I start my day, and it’s working for me.
 I don’t know why it works better for me than other things I’ve done, but it does.
 I get excited about getting into the Word and looking for treasures and takeaways every day, which is new.

 If you’d like to see the journal and download the free version, fill out the form below.
 If you look it over and decide you might like a bound version, you can buy one here.
 I tried to make it inexpensive.
-You can print as many pages as you want, and the printed Amazon version has enough space for three months of notes if you use it daily.
+You can print as many pages as you want, and the printed Amazon version has enough space for about six months of notes if you use it daily.
 (I substitute corporate worship for quiet time on Sundays, so mine will last a little longer.)

 Now, if you have a favorite method for quiet time or personal devotions, or if you have favorite resources, I’d love to hear it.
 I feel silly sharing this unless you have a chance to share your story.
 Just comment below, and let’s fill this page with encouraging ideas to keep us in the Word.